domsleee/multiprocessing-wrap/README.md

 pip install multiprocessing-wrap
 ~~~

 ## Usage

-You can use the functional `multiprocess` for one line multiprocessing:
+You can use the functional `multiprocess` for single line multiprocessing:

 ~~~python
 from multiprocess import multiprocess